CuriousFauna/Sponge_Metabarcoding_Evaluation/README.md

 The JAMP pipeline output is the Raw_MOTU_Table.csv file located in the Data Folder.

 ## Data and R Code
 All data and R code used to obtain the results are presented in the Data and R Code folders.
 R packages needed to process the data are provided in the respective heading of each R file.
 See methods for details on sequence annotations and conducted statistical analyses.

-Figures and Tables presented in the manuscript are highighted within the R file SpongeComparison.R.
+JAMP output was further clean in the MOTU_Processing.R file and resulting cleaned files were used in the SpongeComparison.R to produce the figures and tables presented in the manuscript.